-Samples used in „Advanced In-The-Wild Malware Test” come from attacks on our honeypots network.
+Samples used in „Advanced In-The-Wild Malware Test” come from public malicious URL feeds and attacks on our honeypots network.
 Honeypots are traps which task is to simulate a target that is vulnerable to attacks and to capture malicious software.
 We use low (Dionaea, SHIVA, HoneyDB) and high interactive honeypots.
 All of them emulate services such as: SSH, HTTP, HTTPS, SMB, FTP, TFTP, real Windows systems, and email servers.
 A lot of interesting information about honeypots can be found on CERT Poland website.

-Before every sample goes to machines with security products installed, it should be thoroughly analyzed.
+Before every sample goes to machines with security products installed, it should be thoroughly analyzed by static Yara rules scanning and Linux tools.
 We have to make sure that only 100% harmful samples are included in tests.
 We provide examples of malicious indicators being introduced by malware into a system:

 An attempt to disable UAC: